dkandalov/code-history-mining/README.md

  - [Node.js code history](http://dkandalov.github.io/code-history-mining/nodejs.html)
  - [GHC code history](http://dkandalov.github.io/code-history-mining/ghc.html)

-The plugin has two parts:
- - reading project history from version control and saving it as csv file
- - reading history from csv, analyzing and visualizing it with [d3.js](http://d3js.org/) (needs a browser with SVG support)

 ### Why?
 There seems to be a lot of interesting data captured in version control systems, yet we don't use it that much.